sebastiandyrda/DKRR_JEDC/README.md

 ## Contacts
 - [Sebastian Dyrda](https://www.dyrda.info/), University of Toronto
+- [Greg Kaplan](https://gregkaplan.me/), University of Chicago, e61 Institute and NBER
-- [Benjamin Pugsley](https://www.benjaminpugsley.com/), University of Notre Dame
+- [José Víctor Ríos Rull](https://www.sas.upenn.edu/~vr0j/), University of Pennsylvania, UCL, CAERP, CEPR, and NBER

 Thank you for visiting this repository.
 For any questions or feedback, please open an issue in this repository.
--